bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_2.markdown

 \newpage

+## Answer ##

-Answer : You will see the same 'Hello Rails' page.
+You will see the same 'Hello Rails' page.
 Because if you check the rails server log you can see it made a request : GET '/welcome/index' and if you look at the routes.rb file, you see :

 ```ruby
 get "welcome/index"
 ```

 This definition is used by the Rails router to handle this request.
 It knows the URI pattern of the format 'welcome/index' with http verb GET must be handled by the welcome controller index action.

+\newpage

+### Step 16 ###

 Delete the  get "welcome/index"  line in the routes.rb file.
 Reload the page : http://localhost:3000/welcome/index.

 ![Welcome Index](./figures/welcome_index_routing_error.png)